 The saying goes, “A journey of a thousand miles begins with a single step.”
 Really, that’s not true.
 Every major journey begins with a plan: where you’re going, where you’re stopping along the way, and how you’re getting there.
 I hope this article convinced you that machine learning can play a crucial role in that planning phase and save you a ton of time along the way.

 Of course, it may not be practical for you to take a road trip of epic proportions like the ones described here.
 But really, this algorithm works just as well when you’re planning a smaller trip within your state as when you’re planning a larger trip spanning the entire world.
-All the algorithm needs are the distances travelled between every stop so it can compute the optimal route.
+All the algorithm needs are the distances travelled between every stop so it can try to compute the optimal route.
 How you get between those stops is up to you.

 Happy road tripping!